The Traitors Canada: Format

 The series is filmed at Manoir Rouville-Campbell.

-A group of contestants arrive at an historic manor, The Manoir Rouville-Campbell in Mont-Saint-Hilaire in the Montérégie région, with hopes of winning a share of the $100,000 prize.
+A group of contestants arrive at an historic manor, the Manoir Rouville-Campbell in Mont-Saint-Hilaire in the Montérégie région, with hopes of winning a share of the $100,000 prize.
 Among the group are the "Traitors" – a small group of contestants selected by the host on the first day, whose goal is to eliminate the Faithfuls and claim the prize for themselves.
 Should the Faithful contestants eliminate all the Traitors, they will share the prize fund.
 If a Traitor makes it to the end, they steal the money.

 Each night, the Traitors come together and decide upon one Faithful contestant to "murder" – and that person will leave the game immediately.
 The remaining Faithful contestants will not know who has been eliminated until the following day when they will not arrive for breakfast.
 The group then take part in a mission to win money for the prize fund.

 Each Day, the group then takes part in a mission to add money to the prize fund.
 Some challenges also offer an opportunity for players to win a shield, which gives the player immunity from being murdered, but not from the banishment vote.
 An attempted murder on the shield holder will result in no player being eliminated.

 At the end of each day, the group will participate in the Banishment Ceremony – where the players gather at the Round Table to discuss who they wish to vote out before individually voting for a player to banish.
 Players cast their votes privately before revealing their vote in turn to everyone.
 The person obtaining the most votes is banished from the game and must reveal their affiliation.
 In a tied vote, a run-off vote occurs between those tied with the highest vote tallies.
+In the event of a second tie, a new vote is held with those played involved in the initial tied vote now being immune from Banishment.

 Occasionally, twists will impact the course of the game – most notably with Traitors being given opportunities to recruit new Traitors among remaining Faithful players.